Updated June 6, 2022

 StudentAid BC Application Guidance for Students Taking Online Programs

-For program year 2022/23, the minimum study period length for full-time student financial assistance eligibility is 6 consecutive weeks (reduced from previous minimum of 12 weeks).
-However, to be eligible for student financial assistance, a study program (i.e. credential) must still be a minimum of 12 weeks long within a time frame of 15 weeks.
+The COVID-19 temporary measure that enabled study periods of less than 12 weeks will end after July 31, 2023.
+As of August 1, 2023, the minimum study period length for full-time student financial assistance eligibility will revert to 12 consecutive weeks.
+To be eligible for student financial assistance, a study program (i.e. credential) must also be a minimum of 12 weeks long within a time frame of 15 weeks.

 Programs That Require In-Person Learning or Participation for Completion